scipp/scipp/doc/type-erased-prototype.md

   Can we do all checks beforehand?
 - Use a memory pool.
   This is particularly important if we implementing slicing via making a copy.
+- Support `operator+` etc. with rvalue references are pass by value such that we can avoid unnecessary copies of the underlying data if a temporary is passed.

 Problems: